Mikadifo/Promchatter/README.md

   Promptify
 </h1>

-Propmtify is an application that will help you create, share and use AI-chat propmts, so you can take advantage and be more productive in this AI era.
+Propmtify is a web application that will help you create, share and use AI-chat propmts, so you can take advantage and be more productive in this AI era.

 ## 🚀 Quick start